 Pre-registration is required for all workshops.

-Cost: $10 per workshop paid prior to start date, payment options are explained in the registration process (Newark City Schools covers the cost of their participants).
+Cost: $10 per workshop, payment options are explained in the registration process (Newark City Schools covers the cost of their participants).

 -